jdunic/Intro-To-Practical-Computing-R/pages/01_introduction_to_git.md

 #### Your first commit
-Let's create an empty text file called storytime.txt.
-You can do this through the command line as I will do, or you can save a text file into your directory.
+Let's create an empty text file called storytime.md.
+You can do this through the command line as I will do, or you can save a text file using an editor like RStudio, TextEdit, or NotePad, in your directory.

 ~~~
 touch storytime.md